aspectran/aspectran.github.io/_pages/en/docs/guides/introduce-apon.md

 The `AponWriter` class makes it easy to convert a `Parameters` Java object into an APON-formatted string.

-`AponWriter` works intelligently, automatically wrapping values in double quotes and performing necessary escaping if the string value requires it (e.g., if there are leading/trailing spaces, or if it contains quotes or newline characters).
+`AponWriter` works intelligently, automatically enclosing values in double quotes and performing necessary escaping when quotes are required (e.g., if the value has leading/trailing spaces, or contains quotes or newline characters).
 Therefore, developers only need to set the values of the `Parameters` object without worrying about the quoting rules.

 ```java
 import com.aspectran.utils.apon.AponWriter;